Russian PSO-1 sniper scope Прицел снайперский оптический ПСО-1

 Early Russian military PSO-1 scope on a Chinese NDM-86.
 This scope still features the infra-red detector.
 The IR switch can be seen on the side of the scope just in front of the elevation turret.

 At the time of its introduction in 1963, the PSO-1 scope was aguably the most sophisticated sniper scope ever designed.
+Adjusting the turrets by one click equals movement of the reticle by 5 cm for every 100 meters to the target.

 This military PSO-1 scope is mounted on an Izhmash Tigr rifle in 7.62x54r.
 The scope sits high enough on the rifle to allow the use of the iron sights without having to remove the scope from the rifle.